jcoliz/MsSentinel.Notebooks/docs/repository-structure.md

-# Repository Structure
+# Repository Structure Reference

-This document describes the organization and purpose of directories and files in this repository.
+This reference document describes the organization, purpose, and conventions for directories and files in this repository.

+> **For step-by-step instructions**, see the [Getting Started Guide](getting-started.md).

 ## Overview

-The repository is organized to separate working notebooks (with real credentials) from published notebooks (sanitized for public sharing), while providing clear documentation and tooling for both contributors and end users.
+The repository separates working notebooks (with real credentials) from published notebooks (sanitized for public sharing), with clear tooling and documentation for both contributors and end users.

 ```
 MsSentinel.Notebooks/